 One of the biggest carnival celebrations in Belgium takes place in the city of Aalst.
 The origins of the Aalst Carnival date back to the Middle Ages and it’s considered a cultural heritage.

-Until recently, Aalst Carnival was classified as UNESCO Masterpiece of the Oral and Intangible Heritage of Humanity, but it’s lost this status due to some controversial parodies.
+Until recently, Aalst Carnival was classified as a UNESCO Masterpiece of the Oral and Intangible Heritage of Humanity, but it’s lost this status due to some controversial parodies.
 Indeed, the carnival is known to mock everything and everyone.

 Another famous Belgian carnival is the Carnival of Binche.
 And there are quite a few others, more local.